42-Short/shortinette/.github/docs/EXERCISE.md

+Here’s the updated documentation with the additional functions included:

+---

 # Exercise Package Documentation

 The `Exercise` package defines the structure and behavior of an exercise.
 It includes fields for exercise metadata, allowed resources, and a single function for executing the tests associated with the exercise.
-The `Run()` method handles linting for forbidden keywords and incorrect files, while you only need to implement the test logic.
+The `Run()` method handles checking for forbidden items and incorrect files, while you only need to implement the test logic.

 ## Structs and Functions